 My first two pregnancies were completely normal, almost easy if you will.
 So when we got pregnant with baby number three, I wasn’t at all worried about there being complications or even the possibility of complications.
 I saw the two lines on my dollar store pregnancy test and I was over the moon excited.
 My first appointment was very limited due to how early I was, standard procedures, blood draw, urine sample, and the dreaded pap smear.
 My next appointment would hold the first peek at our new babe.
 During the few weeks that followed that first appointment I started to feel something was wrong.
 I began having light bleeding and pain that would come and go on my left side.
 I called my doctor and she assured me that some bleeding was normal and to just rest and if anything got worse I was to go to the local emergency room.
 A few days passed and it did get worse, I was heavily bleeding and in even more pain.
 I headed to our closest emergency room to be checked out.
 The ER doctor ordered an ultrasound, resulting in nothing but a thick endometrium wall, no baby to be found, but there was nothing in the fallopian tubes or ovaries either.
 The doctor chalked it up to being so early, but also said I could possibly be miscarrying.
 So again no answers, just more worry.
 I began to pray very hard, begging God for this child to grow and be in my arms healthy and term.
 At my next appointment I would finally have answers.

 I’ll never forget lying on the ultrasound table and hearing nothing.
 No “there’s baby” only the noise of the ultrasound machine.
 After what seemed like the longest few minutes the ultrasound tech put her wand up and excused herself from the room.
 Something was very wrong, I choked back tears.
 The tech came back in and printed off a few of my ultrasound pictures and walked me back to a patient room.
-I couldn’t hold it in any longer, I began hysterically crying.
+I couldn’t hold it in any longer, I began crying hysterically.
 My doctor came in and I learned my sweet baby was in my left fallopian tube.
 Minutes later I was in the main hospital waiting area, trying to choke back my tears while others talked amongst themselves, all oblivious to the news I had just received.
 My husband arrived and I was given methotrexate to dissolve (ouch my heart will forever ache from hearing that word) and keep my babies cells from developing further.
 I was broken, a million pieces on that hospital room floor.
-My third baby, a heart beat, the wrong spot, being dissolved, the grief was unbearable.
+My third baby, a heart beat, the wrong spot, being dissolved, a shot that will literally stop their cells from developing, the pain of never meeting this little baby and the only choice I had was to “dissolve” him or her.

-After our loss I had a hysterosalpingogram, a procedure where a doctor inserts dye into your fallopian tubes to check the flow.
-We wanted to be sure that if we were going to try for another baby that we were going to make sure the remaining tube was in working order.
-My right tube flowed wonderfully.
-The following month I was pregnant again, this time in the correct place.
+Months after our loss I had a hysterosalpingogram, a big fancy word for a procedure where the doctor inserts dye into your fallopian tubes to check the flow.
+We wanted to be sure that if we were going to try for again that the remaining tube was in working order.
+My right tube flowed perfectly.
+The following month I was pregnant, this time in the correct place.